 You’ll also encounter cars owned by celebrities such as Paul McCartney, Dolly Parton, Mike Tyson, and Brian Wilson of The Beach Boys.

 See Related: Best Museums in the US You Need to Visit

 6. Gatlinburg Scenic Overlook

 For downtown and mountain views, take a ride along the Gatlinburg Bypass.
 It runs between the Gatlinburg Spur and the Great Smoky Mountains National Park.
 This is a terrific way to take in fall foliage, spring wildflowers, winter wonderlands, and summer scenes.

 Driving along this bypass and visiting the Gatlinburg Scenic Overlook is free.
 You can pull over to check out the Gatlinburg Scenic Overlook in four parking areas.

 See Related: Fun & Best Things to Do in Johnson City, Tennessee

 7. Gatlinburg Mountain Coaster

 With both single and double-rider cars, the Gatlinburg Mountain Coaster is a top family-friendly coaster and one of the best Gatlinburg tourist attractions.
 You’ll find it along the Gatlinburg Parkway.
-It reaches speeds of up to 30 mph and is also open at night for a unique perspective on speed, twists, and turns.
+It reaches up to 30 mph speeds and is also open at night for a unique perspective on speed, twists, and turns.

 See Related: Where to Stay in Gatlinburg, Tennessee: 3 Best Areas